Joy Chen

 Joy's bio

 Born the shy daughter of immigrants, Joy grew up navigating culture as an outsider.
 That experience shaped her life’s work.
-As Deputy Mayor, she spearheaded economic and workforce development for one of the world’s most diverse cities, helping Angelenos from all backgrounds access opportunity.
-Later, as a principal at Heidrick & Struggles, she recruited Fortune 500 CEOs and board directors across the U.S., Europe, and Asia, and trained the firm’s Asia-Pacific teams in global search best practices.
+As Deputy Mayor, she led economic and workforce development for one of the world’s most diverse cities, expanding access to opportunity for Angelenos across communities.
+She later served as a principal at Heidrick & Struggles, where she recruited Fortune 500 CEOs and board directors across the United States, Europe, and Asia, and trained Asia-Pacific teams in global search best practices.

-Then came a moment of serendipity.
-A leadership blog she started went viral in China, launching her as a bestselling author.
-Her books—Do Not Marry Before Age 30 (30岁前别结婚) and How to Get Lucky in Your Career (30岁趁势而为)—sparked national conversation and inspired a generation to chart their own course.
+Joy’s leadership voice reached a global audience when a leadership blog she launched went viral in China, propelling her to bestselling author status.
+Her books Do Not Marry Before Age 30 (30岁前别结婚) and How to Get Lucky in Your Career (30岁趁势而为) sparked national conversations and inspired a generation to chart their own path.

-Today, as CEO of the Multicultural Leadership Institute and a global keynote speaker, Joy equips leaders to navigate complex markets with clarity, agility, and results.
-Blending global strategy with social science insight, she helps leaders decode cultural dynamics, expand their influence across boundaries, and lead with greater impact in a rapidly shifting world.
+Today, as CEO of the Multicultural Leadership Institute and a global keynote speaker, Joy equips leaders to succeed globally.
+Blending global strategy with social science insight, she helps leaders decode cultural dynamics, expand influence across borders, and lead with impact in rapidly shifting environments.

-She also serves as CEO of the Eaton Fire Survivors Network, one of the nation’s largest and most innovative survivor communities.
-There, she leads strategy and operations to help fire survivors secure the insurance payouts and recovery resources they need to rebuild—not just homes, but entire communities.
+She also leads the Eaton Fire Survivors Network, a 10,000+ member community and one of the nation’s largest and most innovative survivor-led recovery organizations.
+There, she directs strategy and is a leading national voice in unlocking the billions in insurance payouts and recovery resources needed to rebuild not only homes, but entire communities.

-Joy holds an MBA and an M.A. in Urban Planning from UCLA and a B.A. from Duke University.
-A 2004 American Marshall Memorial Fellow, she is fluent in English and Mandarin, and brings a deeply global perspective to everything she does.
+Joy’s leadership has been featured in The Wall Street Journal, The New York Times, Harvard Business Review, Financial Times, and Vogue China.
+She holds an MBA and an M.A. in Urban Planning from UCLA and a B.A. from Duke University.
+A 2004 American Marshall Memorial Fellow, she is fluent in English and Mandarin Chinese.